Watch our Videos to find out more.

 We Can Find the Personalized Solution That Is Right for You

 It’s not enough to plan for the future; you need to make sure your plans are viable and that they will be carried out to the letter.
 Attorney James A. Zakasky is proud to offer a lifelong commitment to his clients, from careful consideration of their desires to administering trusts and distributing assets.
 We work closely with each individual to meet his or her unique needs, removing the burden of uncertainty and allowing clients to live their lives without worrying about their futures.

 It is vital that you work with an attorney who has your best interests at heart, and that you fully understand the choices you have made for your estate.
 We have written a free guide to estate planning that can be downloaded immediately—free of charge—to help individuals make sound decisions for their families.
-Click the link on this page to request a copy of our booklet, or contact our offices in Santa Rosa today to discuss your estate planning strategy with an attorney.
+Click the link on this page to download a copy of our booklet, or contact our offices in Santa Rosa today at 707-595-1148 to discuss your estate planning strategy with Jim.

 - Guardianship - November 22, 2019